 It is the responsibility of all students and staff to comply with copyright law.
-This is clearly stated in the Acceptable use of information and communication technology resources policy which applies to staff and students, Code of conduct which applies to staff only and Student code of conduct policy which applies to students only.
-For information on how a complaint may be managed and investigated, see the Complaint Management and Investigations Policy and Procedure
+This is clearly stated in the Acceptable Use of UNSW Resources Policy and Code of Conduct and Values which apply to staff and students.
+For information on how a complaint may be managed and investigated, see the Complaint Management and Investigations Policy and Procedure.

 The University provides students with access to computer systems and facilities for academic and administrative purposes.
 Individuals who are found to be using the University's systems to engage in conduct which infringes copyright, are exposing themselves and the University to legal action.
 Under the University's Acceptable use of UNSW ICT resources policy, copyright infringement by students will be treated as student misconduct.